The Illuminati hysteria that came with the Angels and Demons novel and movie was not new neither was its conspiracy theme.

-Even Microsoft and the World Wide Web were linked with the church of Satan – until people began to use the Internet to spread the gospel.
+Even Microsoft and the World Wide Web were linked with the church of Satan – until Christians began to use the Internet to spread the gospel.

 Man’s nature conditions him to blame something else for his problems.
 It’s as old as Eden.
 When Adam sinned, he blamed Eve, Eve blamed the serpent, but the serpent had no one to blame.

-Today, it’s generally agreed that the Illuminati consist of secret, underground cult linked with the Knight Templar and Gnostic groups aiming to take over the world using celebrities, politicians and the media.
+Today, it’s generally agreed that the Illuminati consists of secret, underground cult linked with the Knight Templar and Gnostic groups aiming to take over the world using celebrities, politicians and the media.

 Some have traced it to the Bavarian Illuminati founded by Adam Weishaupt, a former Jesuit on May 1, 1776 within the Masonic Lodges of Germany.
 But historians agree that by 1785, the Bavarian Illuminati was broken and suppressed by the government for plotting against the kings of Europe.

 Another version says the Illuminati came from “The Protocols of the Learned Elders of Zion”, a mythological piece written by Hermann Goedsch in Europe in the 1800s.
 The work claims that 12 elders of Zion meet with Satan at a graveyard on how to take over the world.

-French Kabalist, Eliphes Levi in History of Magic, says it was founded by Zoroaster in Persia and introduced into Europe by the Knights Templar in the 12th century.
+French Kabalist, Eliphes Levi in his work, History of Magic, says the Illuminati was founded by Zoroaster in Persia and introduced into Europe by the Knights Templar in the 12th century.

-In 1962, the John Birch Society said the Illuminati consists of world bankers, communists, Council of Foreign Relations and the Jewish Rothschild.
+But in 1962, the John Birch Society said the Illuminati consists of world bankers, communists, Council of Foreign Relations and the Jewish Rothschild.

-For example, John Collins Todd who claimed to be an ex-Druidic priest and Illuminati in a 1978 (?) tape said:
+For example, John Collins Todd who claimed to be an ex-Druidic priest and former Illuminati in a 1978 (?) tape said:

 “In the Illuminati, the Rothschild are not humans …they are gods in human bodies … They are the sons and daughters of Lucifer in human bodies and his wife … The council that I was on was the private priesthood of these gods…”

 In the tape, he predicted that at “the end of 1980,” the Illuminati would take over the U.S. and the whole world, so Christians were to stockpile food, fuel and weapons and hide in the hills.
 Quite hysterical.
 But John Todd’s claims were later proven to be false on several levels.

 Nowhere does the Bible direct Christians to spend the whole of their time spreading conspiracies.
 Instead, we are to spread the Gospel.
-Most Illuminati-hunting materials seldom present the Gospel to the unsaved.
-They largely fuel suspicion, panic and an unhealthy obsession with the occult.
+There is a point where a line is crossed between apologetics and a morbid obsession with cults.

-While it’s vital to have a good grasp of cults like Wicca, Masonry and New Age etc, the data of information about the Illuminati is too nuanced and shrouded in legends for a reliable or objective study.
+While it’s vital to have a good grasp of cults like Wicca, Masonry and New Age etc., the data of information about the Illuminati is too abstract and shrouded in legends for a reliable or objective study.